 Special Equipment: 10 (8-ounce) canning jars with rings and lids, funnel, tongs, ladle, and 12-quart pot

-Wash the oranges and lemon thoroughly.
-Cut the oranges into 1/8-inch slices using a mandoline, removing the seeds as you go.
+- Wash the oranges and lemon thoroughly.
+Cut the oranges into 1/8-inch slices using a mandolin, removing the seeds as you go.
 Stack the orange slices and cut them into quarters.
 Place the oranges into an 8-quart stainless steel pot.

 Be sure and label your jars with the date, they’ll keep in a cool dry place for a year or so, but you don’t want to forget when they were made!